SD-sms/ufs/doc/UsersGuide/CustomizingTheWorkflow/ConfigWorkflow.rst

 ``LEVP``: (Default: 65)
    Number of vertical levels in the atmosphere.
-In order to change this number, the user will additionally need to create a vertical coordinate distribution file; this process is described in :numref:`Section %s <VerticalLevels>` This value should be the same in both ``make_ics`` and ``make_lbcs``.
+In order to change this number, the user will additionally need to create a vertical coordinate distribution file; this process is described in :numref:`Section %s <VerticalLevels>`.
+   This value should be the same in both ``make_ics`` and ``make_lbcs``.

 ``VCOORD_FILE``: (Default: ``"{{ workflow.FIXam }}/global_hyblev.l65.txt"``)